ruby-hyperloop/reactrb-express/README.md

 ## How To

-+ Include inline-reactive-ruby.js in with your js files, or simply link to it here: https://rawgit.com/reactive-ruby/inline-reactive-ruby/master/inline-reactive-ruby.js
++ Include inline-reactive-ruby.js in with your js files, or link to it from here: https://rawgit.com/reactive-ruby/inline-reactive-ruby/master/inline-reactive-ruby.js
 + Link to a version of jQuery
 + Specify your ruby code inside of `<script type="text/ruby">...</script>` tags
 + or link to your ruby code using the src attribute `<script type="text/ruby" src=.../>`